BobJWalker/Spear/README.md

-Example multi-architecture application to run on Kubernetes.
+Example of a multi-architecture application to run on Kubernetes.
+It has no database backend.
 Creates an x86/x64 and Arm version of the application for Kubernetes.

 # Build Workflow